PulpCattel/Wasabi_Observatory/Dont_Trust_Verify.md

 Blockstream explorer, for example, offers a nice set of API that you can use over Tor with an onion service (recommended).

-*Example API request over Tor*: http://explorerzydxu5ecjrkwceayqybizmpjjznk5izmitf2modhcusuqlid.onion/api/address/bc1qa24tsgchvuxsaccp8vrnkfd85hrcpafg20kmjw
+*Example API request over onion service*: http://explorerzydxu5ecjrkwceayqybizmpjjznk5izmitf2modhcusuqlid.onion/api/address/bc1qa24tsgchvuxsaccp8vrnkfd85hrcpafg20kmjw

 Or you can do it over https.